A Blue Banana?! and more Transport Terminology

 Carrier – the company that uses trucks to transport your goods to their destination

-Charter – a transport by road carried out on behalf of another carrier
+Charter – transport by road carried out on behalf of another carrier

 Collection or combination ride – A ride where the driver stops at several places to load